alice-lg/alice-lg/README.md

 ```
 Your Alice_LG source will now be located at `~/go/src/alice-lg` and your alice-LG executable should be at `~/go/src/alice-lg/bin/alice-lg-linux-amd64`

-## Installation

-For systemwide deployment it is advised to add the contents
-of the local `etc/` to your system's `/etc`
-directory.

 ## Configuration

 An example configuration can be found under